What measurement means for depression care

 High treatment response rates can be a sign of strong clinic performance in depression care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group or clinic.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 How we calculate the measure

-This report is based on services patients received from January 1, 2015 and January 31, 2017.
+This report is based on services patients received between November 1, 2016 and November 30, 2018.
 The information is collected under the measure name Depression: 12 Month Response.

 The information reported about this measure on MNHealthScores is risk-adjusted.